 Or in a window box ...

-Believe it or not, you can even grow your tea herbs on your driveway, sidewalk, or other "un-plantable" spot.
+Believe it or not, you can even grow your herbs in places you might think of as "un-plantable".
 Just grow 'em in a bale of straw.

 |Garden||Containers||Full Sun||Part Sun||Min.
 Space|